MikkelHJuul/wash/README.md

 version 0.5 further fixes a bug where `--key=value` or `--flag` as the last parameter would fail.

-version 0.7 changed to lower case variables, this is because it should follow the syntax for unexported local variables, this does however trigger [shellcheck 2154](https://github.com/koalaman/shellcheck/wiki/SC2154).
+version 0.7 changed to lower case variables, this is because it should follow the syntax for unexported local variables, this does however trigger [shellcheck 2154](https://github.com/koalaman/shellcheck/wiki/SC2154) ([shellcheck ignore](https://github.com/koalaman/shellcheck/wiki/Ignore)).
 ### Adding help messages
 your script has a help method. the help method prints any text from your script following the syntax `#HELP`